conrowland32/Swift-Kotlin-Comparison/Pages/UniqueFeatures.md

 Coroutines in Kotlin simplify asynchronous programming (network IO, file IO, etc.) by moving the complicated asynchronous logic into libraries.
 This allows the logic of the program to be written in a simple, sequential way, and the underlying library handles the asynchrony in the background.
 This includes handling callbacks, subscriptions, and scheduled execution on different threads.

+Coroutines are covered in the [multithreading section](./Multithreading.md).

 ### Companion

 Kotlin, unlike most OO languages, does not allow static methods on classes.
 Instead, through the power of first-class functions, these static methods can simply be created as package-level functions.
 However, classes can also hold companion objects, which allow us to call its members with the typical syntax of static methods in other languages.

+Companion objects are covered in the [classes section](./Classes.md).

 [Back to Home](../README.md)